EvanHahn/two-factor-auth-list/README.md

 option 1: send an email to me@evanhahn.com and i'll just add it.

-option 2: [edit data.json](https://github.com/EvanHahn/two-factor-auth-list/edit/master/www/data.json) and send a pull request.
+option 2: [edit data.json](https://github.com/EvanHahn/two-factor-auth-list/edit/master/data.json) and send a pull request.

 anything you contribute will be licensed under the [unlicense](http://unlicense.org/) (basically the public domain). and also you will be credited on the page unless i'm an idiot and forget

 deploying this
 --------------

-to deploy this, just put `www` wherever you want to serve it from. it should be on a php server, because it's written in php.
+to deploy this, just put this folder wherever you want to serve it from. it should be on a php server, because it's written in php.

 *"why php??"*, you cry. get over it, *nerd*